uchilaka/hero-example-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.

+## Backlog

+- Github PR templates
+- Configuring the test suite (Karma + Jasmine)
+  - To run in headless mode
+  - To output test reports as HTML
+  - Coverage libraries, limits and other configurations

 ## Tutorial

 We're following the main angular tutorial for building a **Hero** feature.